MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-supported-configuration.md

 ---
 ms.assetid: 3b973a20-df14-490f-8452-020a9e3ede96
-title: Scope and Supported Configuration in Management Pack for Azure SQL Database
+title: Scope and supported configuration in Management Pack for Azure SQL Database
 description: This article explains the scope and supported configuration in Management Pack for Azure SQL Database
 author: TDzakhov
 ms.author: v-tdzakhov